Wildlife Research & Conservation Management Volunteer Projects in Africa

 At African Conservation Experience, we believe volunteering and conservation travel provide a viable financial model to replace trophy hunting.

-As animal lovers and conservationists, it is important that we do not let our moral objection to trophy hunting cloud our scientific judgement.
+As animal lovers and conservationists, it is important that we do not let our moral objections to trophy hunting cloud our scientific judgment.
 However, looking at all the facts, we believe that conservation travel represents a genuinely viable alternative to hunting — replacing the money provided by hunting licences with financial support from travellers who would rather help animals than hunt them.

 Human-wildlife conflict in southern Africa